 Additive Manufacturing (AM) offers many potential benefits over traditional manufacturing techniques.
 It enables the generation of complex geometries and lattice structures to make lighter components, can improve thermal performance through more flexible cooling design, avoids the need for expensive tooling for short production runs and may make mass customisation a reality as customers seek more personalised products.

-This NAFEMS seminar will bring together leading experts in AM to discuss current challenges, the latest simulation techniques and how they are being deployed by leading companies.
+This NAFEMS seminar brought together leading experts in AM to discuss current challenges, the latest simulation techniques and how they are being deployed by leading companies.